Teaching and Assessment FAQs for Faculty

 Our programmes have professional work experience which consists of mandatory clinical attachments at UCD or in the health or social care services.
 These have minimum hours and mandatory competency assessments which have to be completed but, planned placements and assessments are being disrupted both in Ireland and abroad.
 What will happen?

 The School should respect the wishes and capacity of the health and social care partners with regard to placement provision, so it is very possible that some placements could be delayed.
 Schools should work proactively with placement providers to develop contingency plans.
 It is very important that students can progress through their programme with all of the components completed as soon as is possible in the current circumstances.

-Over the coming weeks UCD Assessment will be communicating about the processes involved in relation to Subject Extern Examiners.
+UCD Assessment can be contacted about the processes involved in relation to Subject Extern Examiners.
 You can contact firstname.lastname@example.org with any specific queries.

 Subject Extern Examiners have made recommendations that we are unable to fulfil due to COVID-19.
 Who do we contact?